 DECEMBER 15, 2021, IN CONTEXT

-Outside of tornadoes, severe thunderstorms in December are rare in Nebraska and Iowa.
-The only other event that brought severe weather to Nebraska in recent years was Christmas Day 2016 when a line of storms produced damaging winds and 3 tornadoes in south-central Nebraska.
 Across the nation, there has never been a derecho in December.
-A derecho is a fancy term for a long-lived damaging wind storm, and specific criteria need to be met before classification as a derecho such as being a consistent swath of winds over 250 miles long.
-The most famous derecho was the one that impacted Iowa on August 10, 2020.
+A derecho is a fancy term for a long-lived damaging wind storm, and specific criteria need to be met before classification as a derecho, such as being a consistent swath of winds over 250 miles long.
+The most famous derecho happened in Iowa on August 10, 2020.

 In terms of record warmth, hitting the 70s in December is about as rare as seeing tornadoes.
 Since 1871, Omaha has only hit the 70s three times before 2021: December 10, 1890 (71 degrees); December 13, 1921 (70 degrees); and December 6, 1939 (72 degrees).
-Des Moines has never hit the 70s in December before 2021, as it didn't have a lot of locations.
+Des Moines had never hit the 70s in December before 2021.

 THE SET-UP

 The reason for the warmth was the extreme dynamics that the storm system would bring.
 The winds inside this area of low-pressure were exceeding the climatological maximum, a fancy way of saying it's never been seen before since data was compiled in the 1950s.
-A typical wind field for a December low-pressure system is winds at 5,000 feet roughly blowing around 40mph; while winds at 18,000 can be as high as 70mph.
-The system on December 15 was looking to double that, with winds around 5,000 feet in the 80mph range while winds at 18,000 feet were being forecasted to climb as high as 140mph.
+A typical wind field for a December low-pressure system is winds at 5,000 feet roughly blowing around 40mph, while winds at 18,000 feet can be as high as 70mph.
+The system on December 15 was looking to double that, with winds around 5,000 feet in the 80mph range, while winds at 18,000 feet were being forecasted to climb as high as 140mph.

-All of this meant the system was going to be bad, and once December 15 rolled around it certainly lived up to the expectations of what the day would bring.
+All of this meant the system was going to be bad, and once December 15 rolled around, it certainly lived up to the expectations of what the day would bring.

 THE WARMTH